silvinor/ClickIt-URL-Shortener/README.md

 ## Introduction

-[c1k.it](http://c1k.it), *pronounced* as "click it", was started back in 2011 as a URL shortening service.
+[c1k.it](http://c1k.it), *pronounced* as "click it," was started back in 2011 as a URL shortening service.

 <img src="docs/assets/img/logo.min.svg" height="48">

 ...
-This is it's source code.
+This is its source code.

 ### What is a URL shortening service?